 • Protect plants and animals - please take your litter home.

-• Be safe – make sure that you have the necessary equipment/wear suitable clothing and always wear a life jacket.
+• Be safe – make sure that you have the necessary equipment/wear suitable clothing and always wear a buoyancy aid.

 • If you intend to paddle from Ford to Etal please check the level at the Heatherslaw rapid and if it is too high for you please do not paddle it; the weir is unsafe and therefore out of bounds.

-• Wherever possible you should contact us in advance, advising of your intention to canoe and giving us your contact details.
+• Wherever possible, and particularly when bringing groups to the river, you should contact us in advance, advising of your intention to canoe and giving us your contact details.

 If you would like to have some expert tuition and/or guidance about the area from the river why not contact Active4Seasons?